bbauska/W3Cx-5of5/README.md

     being built.
 This id is used by the querySelector call at *line 5*.

--   *Lines 9-13*: if the list of contacts is empty, we just return, but first we display in the HTML container a message: \"No contact to display!\"
+-   *Lines 9-13*: if the list of contacts is empty, we just return, but first we display in the HTML container a message: &quot;No contact to display!&quot;

 -   *Lines 16-25*: we create a table, and for each contact we insert and fill a new row in the table.